 Accordingly, today’s contract management systems must operate a completely digital process and offer users flexibility and transparency.
-The companies who do this best, and in a proactive manner, will be the ones to succeed moving forward and will be poised to the contract management innovators of the future.
+The companies who do this best, and in a proactive manner, will be the ones to succeed moving forward and will be poised to be the contract management innovators of the future.

-How to manage contacts during COVID-19?
+How to manage contacts remotely during COVID-19?

 As we all know, remote work poses challenges to regular business practices, including contract management.
 Complications may arise in terms of collaboration and communication.

 Colleagues who are accustomed to face-to-face meetings and processes that occur in a physical office space must adjust to video meetings and more time spent online and tied to electronic devices.

 The process of managing contracts remotely during a pandemic

 There may also be challenges regarding access to resources; not everyone has a private, functional home office that contains the necessary IT tools and capacities to operate various aspects of contract management systems.
 In fact, not everyone has guaranteed childcare during the pandemic.

 Additionally, basic access to the internet is not a given, thus the pandemic exacerbates pre-existing social inequalities.
 This leads companies to ask what are fair and reasonable expectations for employees during the pandemic, and afterward.